silverkea/google-cloud-notes/Sustainability.md

+Globally data centers use 2% of the world's electricity.
 ## ISO 14001 Certification
 Outlines framework for organization to enhance environmental performance by improving resource efficiency and reducing waste.

+Google's data centers were the first to achieve ISO 14001 certification.

 ## Google's Progress